-My chosen wild place could be in a dry creek bed, a coastal mangrove swamp, or an open grassy plain.
+My practice is all about place.I am especially interested in wild places.
+These might be a dry creek bed, a coastal mangrove swamp, or an open grassy plain.